ID CHECK FOR AES ATTACHMENT for DOCUSIGN SIGNATURE

 (i) Exact type of information exposed during the incident.

 6.3 Customer shall ensure that Incident Reports are accurate.
-If an Incident Report contains inaccurate information, Customer shall promptly notify DocuSign and update the Incident Report within 72 hours of discovering such inaccuracies or as otherwise agreed upon between Customer and DocuSign.
+If an Incident Report contains inaccurate information, Customer shall promptly notify DocuSign and update the Incident Report within seventy-two (72) hours of discovering such inaccuracies or as otherwise agreed upon between Customer and DocuSign.